 Of course, you could add whatever vegetables you like to this soup base depending on what you have available at the time.

 For other great meal ideas, see Tessa’s other post on my blog–Healthy Chili Mac and More Quick and Easy Meals.
 And if you love one pot meals like this, check out our family favorite–Pakistani Kima (Beef Curry) with vegan option.
-It’s my Most-Requested Recipe Ever (if you don’t count our Totally Addictive Surprise Seasoning Popcorn, that is :-).)
+It’s my Most-Requested Recipe Ever (if you don’t count our Totally Flavorful Surprise Seasoning Popcorn, that is :-).)

 Love soups?
 The following book is a real winner!